 Sources say: “Unquestionably world-class international arbitration specialists.”

-Rolf Trittmann is a hugely experienced arbitrator and counsel who regularly handles high-value, complex commercial disputes.
+KEY INDIVIDUALS Rolf Trittmann is a hugely experienced arbitrator and counsel who regularly handles high-value, complex commercial disputes.
 His pragmatic and innovative approach is regularly remarked upon, and he demonstrates significant expertise in the automotive industry.

 Peter Turner heads the firm's international arbitration group in Paris and draws on more than 15 years of experience advising clients in various sectors, including energy, mining, finance and agriculture.
 He is also highlighted for his work in investor-state disputes.

 A prominent figure in the London international arbitration market, Nigel Rawding is also a highly experienced litigation lawyer.
 He has a broad international practice, and comes recommended for his work in India-related cases.

 Noah Rubins is best known for his work in Russia and the CIS, and has developed an excellent reputation for his understanding of different local markets.